-- 8. Service animals must be licensed and registered in accordance with State and local laws. - C. Delegation of Responsibility - 1.
-The district is not responsible for the care or supervision of a service animal. in accordance with -(28 CFR §35.136(e)). - a.
+- a.
+The service animal is required because of a disability; and - b.
+What work or task the animal has been trained to perform. - 76.
+The district may not require documentation, including proof that the animal has been certified, trained, or licensed as a service animal; nor that the dog demonstrates its ability to perform the work or task in accordance with (28 CFR §35.136(f)). - 87.
+Individuals with a disability who have service animals are not exempt from local animal control or public health requirements. - 98.
+A school official may require: Service animals must be licensed and registered in accordance with State and local laws. - a.
+Certification from a veterinarian that the service animal is properly vaccinated and does not have a contagious disease that may harm students or staff; and - b.
+Documentation that any license required by the municipality in which the student resides has been obtained for the service animal. - C. Delegation of Responsibility - 1.
+The school shall not be responsible or liable for the care or supervision of the service animal.
+The district is not responsible for the care or supervision of a service animal, in accordance with 28 CFR §35.136(e). - a.
 The district is not responsible to pay for or provide a handler to aid the individual with a disability in the control of the service animal. - b.
-The district is responsible to provide assistance to an individual with a disability in performing the tasks required of the individual for the care and maintenance of the service animal. - 2.
-If the district normally charges individuals for damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.
-(28 CFR §35.136(h)) - 3.
-The district will designate relief areas for the service animal which will be included in mobility training and orientation of students and animals new to the school. - D. Notification and Responsibilities - 1.
-In the event a service animal will be introduced as part of the school community, the designated administrator will develop a comprehensive implementation plan prior to introduction of the service animal into the school to include: - a.
-Notification to parents of students who may be in contact with the service animal; - b.
-Appropriate accommodations: - (1) For students who are allergic to the service animal; and/or
+The school shall provide reasonable accommodations to allow the handler to provide for the care and feeding of the service animal while on school grounds or at a school function.
+The district is responsible to provide assistance to an individual with a disability in performing the tasks required of the individual for the care and maintenance of the service animal.

+- 2. If the district normally charges individuals for damage they cause, an individual with a disability may be charged for damage caused by their his or her service animal, in accordance with (28 CFR §35.136(h)) - 3.
+The district will designate relief areas for the service animal which will be included in mobility training and orientation of students and animals new to the school.

+D. Notification and Responsibilities